Lisa Singh: Policy positions and achievements

 Singh's parliamentary career and advocacy focused on the promotion and protection of human rights, foreign affairs, trade and international development, multiculturalism and refugees, the environment and climate change, governance and access to justice.
 She has been a strong advocate for building the Australia-India relationship.
 In 2014, the President of India awarded her one of India's highest civilian awards, the Pravasi Bharatiya Samman, for her exceptional and meritorious public service as a person of Indian heritage in fostering friendly relations between India and Australia.

 In 2016, Singh represented Australia at the United Nations General Assembly, New York, as a parliamentary delegate of the Australian mission to the United Nations.

-Other achievements included initiating, coordinating and completing inquiries and policy into banning Australia's domestic trade in elephant ivory and rhinoceros horn, recommending the trade be outlawed; and undertaking an inquiry into human trafficking, slavery and slavery-like practices, and developing policy on modern slavery which contributed to the adoption of Australia's first Modern Slavery Act.

-Some of Singh's parliamentary committee work included the Joint Standing Committee on Foreign Affairs, Defence and Trade, and the Joint Committee on Law Enforcement as its deputy chair and Privileges Committee.

-As co-chair of the Parliamentary Friendship Group for UNICEF, in 2018 Singh led a delegation to the Rohingya refugee camps in Bangladesh.
-As Co-chair of the Parliamentary Group on HIV, Singh represented the Australian parliament at the 22nd International AIDS conference and paid tribute to the late Professor David Cooper AC.

 Singh has been a vocal opponent of Australia's offshore detention of asylum seekers.
 She broke with the Labor Party's official position to call for an end to indefinite offshore detention on the ABC TV Q&A program.
-Singh has been invited to speak internationally on refugee policy including presenting at Harvard University's Kennedy School.
-She was subsequently invited by Harvard to contribute a chapter on the challenges of upholding children's rights in immigration policy in a Research Handbook on Child Migration.

-Singh served as a Commonwealth Secretariat Observer of the 2019 Solomon Islands General Elections.
-She also served as a member of the Multinational Observer Group for the 2022 Fiji Elections and as a member of the Australian Government's New international development policy External Advisory Group.